benrpinto/ausimin/README.md

 # Ausimin
-Website development for a small business using Django
+Website development for a small business using Django and Bootstrap